lullius/MoveTool/README.md

 # MoveTool
-A tool that outputs JSON files from Street Fighter 5's BCM and BAC (uasset) files and rebuilds those files from JSON.
+A tool that outputs JSON files from Street Fighter 5's BCM, BAC and BCH (uasset) files and rebuilds those files from JSON.

 ## How to use
 Drag Uasset or JSON files on top of MoveTool.exe